onur-tellioglu/EFU---Workout-App/README.md

-# This is a Simple Exercise Application Called EFU App
+# EFU Workout iOS App

-### It's objective is to provide people exercise programs.
+EFU workout application is developed with React Native and JavaScript.
+This application is a basic gym application that provides workout programs to users who are logged in.